Goosehead Insurance (NASDAQ:GSHD) Lifted to “Outperform” at Keefe, Bruyette & Woods

-Goosehead Insurance (NASDAQ:GSHD) was upgraded by analysts at Keefe, Bruyette & Woods from a “market perform” rating to an “outperform” rating in a research report issued to clients and investors on Thursday, Briefing.com reports.
-The brokerage presently has a $130.00 price objective on the stock.
-Keefe, Bruyette & Woods’ price target indicates a potential upside of 25.42% from the stock’s current price.
+Goosehead Insurance (NASDAQ:GSHD) was upgraded by stock analysts at Keefe, Bruyette & Woods from a “market perform” rating to an “outperform” rating in a note issued to investors on Wednesday, Benzinga reports.
+The firm presently has a $130.00 target price on the stock.
+Keefe, Bruyette & Woods’ target price indicates a potential upside of 27.59% from the company’s current price.

-Several other research firms have also recently weighed in on GSHD.
-Zacks Investment Research cut shares of Goosehead Insurance from a “hold” rating to a “sell” rating in a research report on Tuesday, March 23rd.
-Royal Bank of Canada increased their price target on shares of Goosehead Insurance from $120.00 to $155.00 and gave the company an “outperform” rating in a research report on Tuesday, February 2nd.
+A number of other research analysts also recently commented on GSHD.
+Royal Bank of Canada increased their price objective on shares of Goosehead Insurance from $120.00 to $155.00 and gave the company an “outperform” rating in a research note on Tuesday, February 2nd.
+Zacks Investment Research downgraded shares of Goosehead Insurance from a “hold” rating to a “sell” rating in a research report on Tuesday, March 23rd.

 Goosehead Insurance, Inc operates as a holding company for Goosehead Financial, LLC that provides personal lines insurance agency services in the United States.
 The company operates in two segments, Corporate Channel and Franchise Channel.
 It offers homeowner's, automotive, dwelling property, flood, wind, earthquake, excess liability or umbrella, motorcycle, recreational vehicle, general liability, property, and life insurance products and services.